 Mark Gallagher: [02:34]

 This has been a wild ride and you know, but It’s been very rewarding to start to see the number of customers, you know, expanding every day.
-And the feedback we get from our consultants is like remarkable to tenacity.
-They, we take, we call consultant care, I mean our on boarding process with them.
+And the feedback we get from our consultants is remarkable to tenacity.
+They, we take, we call consultant care, I mean our onboarding process with them.
 And we send them, you know, we sent and water bottles and sunglasses and you know, we really make them feel very, very well.
 So the experience that they have with us turns into referrals.
-It turns into them wanting to find us business.
+It turns into them wanting to find our business.
 It turns into our clients being really happy because they’re, the consultants are good and they’re happy and they’re productive.
-And so, you know, it’s, it’s just kind of, is this never ending loop, if you will.
+And so, you know, it’s, it’s just kind of, is this never-ending loop, if you will.
 You take your care of your clients, they could care, you’d call your consultants.
 And that just leads more and more business because also too, when they’re, when they’re in comp gigs, when their kid is over, right, they want us to place them again or they, you know, and if we don’t place them, then they’ll refer us.
 Someone that has that skill set.
 So it just goes on.

 Gene Hammett: [04:08]

 What do you think about your business, Mark?
 I know there’s one kind of driving factor that you said has a huge impact on it.
-I don’t want to steal your thumb under, but, what’s having that big factor with your employees thinking for themselves, really pushing the boundaries and serving the clients? what is that?
+I don’t want to steal your thumb under, but, what’s having that big factor with your employees thinking for themselves, really pushing the boundaries, and serving the clients? what is that?

 Mark Gallagher: [04:29]

-As you and I have talked about it, we call it the figure it out factor and basically, you know, we don’t babysit anybody and now we get these crazy, we get these crazy orders.
+As you and I have talked about it, we call it the figure it out factor, and basically, you know, we don’t babysit anybody and now we get these crazy, we get these crazy orders.
 I mean, we call him purple squirrels.
 Yeah.
 Where, you know, there’ll be looking for some skillset that we’ve never even heard of.
 Well, we have, we have a rotation of women requirements come in, which recruiter gets them.
 And as I said to you before, you know, these are young, well they’re all women now, but they’re young women that have just graduated from college.
 They’re very, technologically savvy unlike me.
 And, and so, you know, they’ll always be, everyone will be scratching their head going, what is that?
 And then we just go, figure it out, go figure it out.
 And then they do, they go figure it out.

 Mark Gallagher: [05:27]